oguzhan-yilmaz/balcony/docs/quickstart.md

 ### About AWS credentials

-!!! tip "balcony uses your shell environment for the AWS credentials"
+!!! warning "balcony uses your shell environment for the AWS credentials"

     ```bash  title="See the active profile with awscli"
     aws sts get-caller-identity